overloop-crm/overloop-api-doc/source/includes_main/_enrollments.md

 # Enrollments
 ## The enrollment object
-To add a desired contact/organization/deal to a specific workflow you have to create an **enrollment**.
-The enrollment is then used to describe the progression of the record into the workflow.
+To add a desired contact/organization/deal to a specific automation (campaign or workflow) you have to create an **enrollment**.
+The enrollment is then used to describe the progression of the record into the automation.

 ```
 # EXAMPLE OBJECT